-- Touch or speak to a child and/or youth in a sexual or other inappropriate manner. - Inflict any physical or emotional abuse such as striking, spanking, shaking, dragging, slapping, humiliating, ridiculing, threatening, or degrading children and/or youth. - Smoke or use tobacco products, or possess, or be under the influence of alcohol or illegal drugs at any time while working with children and/or youth. - Transport a student home alone without the knowledge of their parent or guardian. - Accept gifts from or give gifts to children or youth without the knowledge of their parents or guardians.
-Adults should never buy alcohol, drugs, cigarettes, videos, or reading material that is inappropriate and give it to young people.
-Staff members and volunteers should not accept gifts from or give gifts to children without the knowledge of their parents or guardians and they must inform their division principal if given a gift. - Engage in private communications with children via text messaging, email, Facebook, Twitter or similar forms of electronic or social media except for activities strictly involving school business without the knowledge of their parents or guardians.
-Electronic communication that takes place over a school network or platform may be subject to periodic monitoring. - Use profanity in the presence of children and/or youth at any time - Share any privileged information about children (demographic, locational, photographic) outside of the school without written, expressed consent. - Engage in any form of un-welcome conduct including workplace bullying, discrimination and /or harassment (sexual, physical or verbal).
-Please refer to the BCIS Personnel Policy Manual.
+- \ Touch or speak to a child and/or youth in a sexual or other inappropriate manner. - \ Inflict any physical or emotional abuse such as striking, spanking, shaking, dragging, slapping, humiliating, ridiculing, threatening, satirizing or degrading children and/or youth. - \ Smoke or use tobacco products, or possess, or be under the influence of alcohol or illegal drugs at any time while working with children and/or youth. - \ Transport a student home alone without the knowledge of their parent or guardian. - \ Buy alcohol, drugs, cigarettes, videos, or reading material and so on that is inappropriate and give it to young people. - \ Accept gifts from or give gifts to children or youth without the knowledge of their parents or guardians.
+Staff members and volunteers must inform their direct supervisor or superior leadership if given a gift. - \ Engage in private communications with children and/or youth, via text messaging, email, WeChat or similar forms of electronic or social media without the knowledge of their parents or guardians.
+If such communication happens, it shall relate to activities strictly involving school business.
+Electronic communication that takes place over a school network or platform may be subject to periodic monitoring to ensure it's fairly used. - \ Use profanity or insulting and sarcastic language in the presence of children and/or youth at any time. - \ Share any privileged information about children and/or youth (Demographic data, geographic data, photographic portraits, health information, etc.) outside of school without written consent. - \Engage in any form of unwelcome conduct including workplace bullying, cold violence, discrimination and /or harassment (sexual, physical or verbal, etc.), etc.

-I understand that as a person working with and/or providing services to children and youth under the auspices of BCIS, I am subject to a criminal history background check.
+I understand this Code of Conduct acts as a part of my labor contract and has same legal effect.
+I understand that as a person working with and/or providing services to children and youth under the auspices of BCIS, I am subject to a criminal history background check, and a summarily dismissal without notice or penalty if I fail to obey any of the above-mentioned code of conduct or teacher's ethical norms.